dfyockey/RomanDigital/README.md

 ![Landscape screenshot of phone showing RomanDigital app displaying time as VIII:LVII](/.github/images/Screenshot_20240809_205721_RomanDigital.png)

-Further, RomanDigital includes a widget that can be added to a device's Home screen.
+RomanDigital also includes a widget that can be added to a device's Home screen.

 ![Portion of a portrait screenshot of a phone Home page showing RomanDigital widget displaying time as XVII:XV, the screenshot portion having a torn-paper-effect bottom edge](/.github/images/Torn_Screenshot_20240913_171548_One_UI_Home.png)